Lely New Zealand is answering some frequently asked questions on pasture based grazing and robotic milking below.

 1. Do robots work on a pasture based system?

 Robotic milking and pasture go hand in hand and have been proven successful time and time again.
-Lely pioneered the ABC grazing system more than 10 years ago and 95% of installations in New Zealand are pasture based systems.
+Lely pioneered the ABC grazing system more than 15 years ago and by far most of our installations in New Zealand are pasture based systems.

 The Lely Astronaut milking robot is custom build to the farmers specification depending on cow type and what features a farmer requires.
 Suitable to all farm types Lely Astronaut can be configured to a range of options to ensure you reach your on-farm goals, such as; reproduction choice, cow health choice, udder control choice, feed choice and of course a grazing choice to support your grazing strategy.

 2. When was the first robot installed in New Zealand?

 In 2008 Lely installed 4 Astronaut milking robots on a pasture based farm in Canterbury.
 This was the first commercial sale of any robotic milking system in New Zealand.
 On a global level the first ever milking robot was installed by Lely in the Netherlands in 1992.
 Lely leads the way in robotic milking technology and is the best partner for you.

 - Conductivity per quarter